 Step 4.
 Health Clearance

-- TB (Tuberculosis) — Clearance TB Clearance obtained within twelve months prior to the start of instruction OR obtained on or after the age of sixteen.
+- TB (Tuberculosis) — TB Clearance obtained within twelve months prior to the start of instruction OR obtained on or after the age of sixteen.

 Step 5.
 Take the Placement Test